jsphweid/hotkey-grid/README.md

 ## Ready to work on

-- pro mode ( show/hides hotkeys)
-- find script with file browser AND/OR type stuff in
-  - file/name
-  - find - $('#asdf')[0].files[0].path
-  - edit

 - package up electron as exe
 - zip up electron + finale for finale people

-- click in empty keyspace makes a new key right there

 ## Lua and Finale